vitumsowoya/HIV_characterisation/README.md

 # HIV_characterisation
-Assembling raw reads, blasting to NCBI, reference based assembly of raw reads, consensus genome assembly using ivar, phylogeny using iqtree and samtools for subytpe assignment
+Quality check -> Assembling raw reads -> blasting to NCBI -> reference-based assembly with ivar -> annotation with Liftoff -> ART Mutations investigation with Stanford HIVDB -> phylogeny using IQTREE for subytpe assignment